Last updated July 3, 2024.

 There is no BDNF supplement that you can take directly, but there are a surprising number of supplements that encourage BDNF formation.

-This is a rather long list; you certainly don’t need to take all of these.
+This is a rather long list; you certainly don’t need to take them all.

 But you may find it helpful to know if any supplements you already take are doing double duty by increasing BDNF too.